Question-Answering System Extracts Information on Injection Drug Use from Clinical Notes: Introduction

-The most streamlined way to solve the QA task is by using state-of-the-art Bidirectional Encoder Representations from Transformers (BERT)-based models \cite{lee2020biobert, devlin2018bert}.
-BERT models are efficient deep neural networks that can evidently achieve comparable performance in extracting targeted information from different types of biomedical documents, such as scholarly articles \cite{lee2020biobert, mahbub2022bioadapt}, clinical practice guidelines \cite{mahbub2023cpgqa}, electronic medical records \cite{pampari2018emrqa}, etc. Nonetheless, evidence suggests that these supervised deep learning models require high-quality and large-scale annotated datasets to achieve comparable performance \cite{rajpurkar-etal-2016-squad, joshi-etal-2017-triviaqa, devlin2018bert} and the absence of such a dataset for our targeted QA task poses a critical challenge.
-An annotated QA dataset consists of data samples where each sample is a triplet with a context (e.g., clinical progress note), a question, and an answer taken verbatim from the context (i.e., the extracted information).

-To overcome the challenge of annotated QA data availability, we have designed our study as a two-part investigation.
-First, we build a high-quality gold-standard QA dataset that includes clinical progress notes as contexts and question-answer pairs specific to IDU, in collaboration with subject matter experts (SME).
-We then build and evaluate an effective QA system using this gold-standard dataset.
-We also perform an error analysis to identify the strengths and weaknesses of our QA system to inform future research.
+To solve the QA task, we use transformer-based deep learning models \cite{lee2020biobert, devlin2018bert} that are known to be one of the most streamlined ways to solve QA tasks and achieve comparable performance in extracting targeted information from different types of biomedical documents, such as scholarly articles \cite{lee2020biobert, mahbub2022bioadapt}, clinical practice guidelines \cite{mahbub2023cpgqa}, electronic medical records \cite{pampari2018emrqa}, etc. Nonetheless, evidence suggests that supervised deep learning models require high-quality and large-scale annotated datasets to achieve good performance in any task \cite{rajpurkar-etal-2016-squad, joshi-etal-2017-triviaqa, devlin2018bert} and the absence of such a dataset for our targeted QA task poses a critical challenge.
+An annotated QA dataset comprises data samples, with each sample containing a context (e.g., a clinical note), a question, and an answer extracted verbatim from the context (i.e., the extracted information).
+In addressing the challenge posed by the limited availability of annotated QA data for constructing an effective QA model, our study takes a two-fold approach.
+First, we built a high-quality gold-standard QA dataset in collaboration with a subject matter expert (SME), facilitating model training and testing.
+The dataset includes clinical notes as contexts and question-answer pairs specific to IDU.
+Then, using this meticulously curated gold-standard dataset, we dive into the primary objective of this study -- develop and assess the QA system for IDU-related information extraction from clinical notes.
+We also perform an error analysis to identify the strengths and weaknesses of our QA system, providing valuable insights to guide future research endeavors.